eagronin/market-basket-prepare/README.md

 1 - IDs_per_numOfInvoices[1] / sum(IDs_per_numOfInvoices)
 ```

 and equals to 0.082.
-This result means that if we were to replace CustomerID/Date combinations with InvoiceNo in the group with non-missing CustomerID, we would misclassify 8.2% of shopping sessions as separate shopping sessions, while they, in fact, were part of other shopping sessions.
+This result means that if we were to replace CustomerID/Date combinations with InvoiceNo in the group with non-missing CustomerID, we would misclassify 8.2% of shopping sessions as separate shopping sessions while, in fact, they were part of other shopping sessions.

 Let's assume that this fraction is the same in the group with missing CustomerIDs.
 Then, if we misclassify 8.2% of shopping sessions in the group with missing CustomerIDs, how many shopping sessions do we misclassify as a fraction of the total number of shopping sessions in the entire dataset?
-This can be calculated as product of the fraction of IDs with multiple invoices in the group with missing CustomerIDs (8.2%) and the fraction of samples with missing CustomerIDs (24.9%):
+This can be calculated as the product of the fraction of IDs with multiple invoices in the group with missing CustomerIDs (8.2%) and the fraction of samples with missing CustomerIDs (24.9%):

 ```R
 (1 - IDs_per_numOfInvoices[1] / sum(IDs_per_numOfInvoices)) * (sum(is.na(items$CustomerID)) / nrow(items))